Anthony Parnther: Early life and family

 Anthony Parnther was born in Norfolk, Virginia, to Samalauluoloitefu (née Paese), an economist and professor, and George Parnther, an engineer.

 Around 1949, George Parnther emigrated to the United States from Kingston, Jamaica and enlisted in the U.S. Navy before serving in the Korean War.
 George eventually matriculated from the Massachusetts Institute of Technology with degrees in engineering and mathematics.
 Samalaulu (abbreviated) emigrated from Samoa in 1960 and studied economics at Columbia University.
 The Parnther family settled in Norfolk, Virginia in the late 1960s.

-Anthony is a graduate of E.C.
+Anthony graduated from E.C.
 Glass High School in Lynchburg, Virginia, where he played the cello, bassoon, and tuba in the instrumental music department.

 Education

-He studied conducting at Yale University, music performance at Northwestern University, and education at East Tennessee State University.
+Anthony received his Bachelor of Arts from East Tennessee State University in Johnson City, Tennessee.
+He studied conducting at Yale University and music performance at Northwestern University.

-He studied conducting with Victor Yampolsky at Northwestern University, Lawrence Leighton Smith and Otto Werner Mueller at Yale University, and Thomas Jenrette and Roxanne Haskill at East Tennessee State University.
+At Yale University, he studied conducting with Lawrence Leighton Smith.

 Career

 After a two-year international search, the San Bernardino Symphony appointed Anthony Parnther as their Music Director in May 2019.

-Parnther currently serves as conductor of the Southeast Symphony in Los Angeles, California and Wind Orchestra of the West.
-He regularly appears as Cover/Assistant Conductor of the Hollywood Bowl Orchestra.
+Parnther currently serves as conductor of the Southeast Symphony in Los Angeles, California.

 Previously, he conducted the Orange County Symphony in Anaheim, California and the Inland Valley Symphony (now the Temecula Valley Symphony) in Temecula, California.

-He is a noted conductor, orchestrator, and bassoonist with the Hollywood Studio Symphony for television, motion pictures and video games.
+He is a noted conductor, orchestrator, and bassoonist with the Hollywood Studio Symphony for television, motion pictures, and video games.

+Guest conducting

+Anthony has appeared with many of the leading orchestras in North America, including the New York Philharmonic, Chicago Symphony Orchestra, The Cleveland Orchestra, Philadelphia Orchestra, Cincinnati Symphony, Los Angeles Philharmonic, Atlanta Symphony Orchestra, San Francisco Symphony, Detroit Symphony, Baltimore Symphony, National Symphony Orchestra, Rochester Philharmonic, Calgary Philharmonic Orchestra, Los Angeles Opera, Houston Symphony, Pittsburgh Symphony, St. Louis Symphony, Indianapolis Symphony, San Diego Symphony, Vancouver Symphony, and the Buffalo Philharmonic.

+In 2018, Parnther conducted Chineke! following the 30-month refurbishment of the Queen Elizabeth Hall, and again in September 2023 at the BBC Proms.